montaltomarco/snaparound----backEnd/README.md

 # SnapAround

-1-Share pictures around the world and let everyone know about what you are enjoying.
+1- Share pictures around the world and let everyone know about what you are enjoying.

-2-SnapAround.
+2- SnapAround.
 Show people what's happening around you through picture.

 ## Local install